 How Does a Patient Feel During the Procedure?

-While the skin and underlying tissue have local anesthetic where the needle is injected, you may feel something once the medication is actually injected.
+While the skin and underlying tissue have a local anesthetic where the needle is injected, you may feel something once the medication is actually injected.
 Some people may experience a burning sensation depending on how much swelling there is in the area.
 The burning feeling may occur at the site itself, in the arms or legs.
 Feeling a “pins and needles” sensation in these places may also happen.
 This depends on where the injection site is.
 Once the injection is over, these sensations go away.
 Notify the doctor of any sharp or uncomfortable pain.